 It was like no other Octopus we had ever had before.
 But that is a lot of Octopus to eat, and the tentacles were a bit creepy.

 We are firm believers in seeking off-the-beaten-path authentic local cuisine.
 Whether a hole in the wall with three tables or an upscale restaurant, seek out the region’s cuisine.
 You can get a burger at home.

 Travel is the time to take your palate on an adventure.
 Why should it only be your eyes that get to experience adventure?
 The rewards and memories will be incredible.

-Will there be times you will find it less than desirable?
+Will there be times you will find it a less than-desirable dining experience?
 Sure, it will, but the stories will be well worth it.
 Traveling is a journey, and food is an essential component.

 How to make the most of your culinary adventures when dining abroad

 - Avoid touristy restaurants, especially on busy waterfronts or near tourist draws.
-Google reviews of the restaurant before you enter.
+Google reviews of the restaurant before you enter any dining establishment.

 - Find where locals eat.
 Ask the hotel desk, the Uber driver, or the Airbnb owner where the locals go.
 Pick their brains, and ask what their favorite restaurant is and where tourists don’don’t Our Octopus experience in Lisbon was such a case.
 Our host was so excited when we asked that we were willing to do what he suggested.
 He made the reservations and walked us there the day before to ensure we could find the place.
 It would not have been easy otherwise.
 He said he lived his whole life in Lisbon, and other than his mother, no one in Lisbon made Octopus better.